Elect Brian Paddick for London Mayor 2012

 2 Recorded figure for 2010 from: Court Level Sentencing data, Supplementary Tables, Criminal Justice Statistics, England and Wales 2010, Ministry of Justice.

-Hosted by Microsoft (UK) Limited, Microsoft Campus, Thames Valley Park, Reading, RG6 1WG
+Hosted by Microsoft (UK) Limited, Microsoft Campus

 A A